huangli712/ACFlow/docs/src/man/param.md

 If solver = "MaxEnt", then the [MaxEnt] block must be available in the configuration file.

+If solver = "StochAC", then the [StochAC] block must be available in the configuration file.

+If solver = "StochSK", then the [StochSK] block must be available in the configuration file.

+If solver = "StochOM", then the [StochOM] block must be available in the configuration file.

 This parameter is mandatory.

 ### ktype